codedx/srm-docker/README.md

 There are two sections in this README: Quick Installation and Manual Installation.
 Quick installation uses `docker-compose` to stand up a functional instance of Code Dx automatically, building the Tomcat/Code Dx image automatically if required and starting a properly configured MariaDB container.
 Manual Installation details instructions for manually building the Tomcat/Code Dx image, creating and starting a container from that image, and starting a MariaDB container with the proper arguments.

-All of the following instructions expect `codedx.war`, obtainable from a distribution of Code Dx, to be placed in the following directory (relative to the root of the repository): `codedx-docker/codedx-tomcat/`.
+## Providing the Docker Image with a Code Dx Web Archive

+Distributions of Code Dx include a web archive file named `codedx.war`.
+To use a specific Code Dx version, place its `codedx.war` file in the `codedx-docker/codedx-tomcat/` folder.
+Otherwise, an attempt to fetch the latest version of `codedx.war` will occur when the Tomcat/Code Dx image builds.

 ## Providing the Docker Image with a Code Dx License
 In order to automatically provide the Tomcat/Code Dx docker image with a valid Code Dx license, paste a valid license string into `codedx-docker/codedx-tomcat/license.lic`, and build the image using the instructions in the following sections.
 Tomcat/Code Dx containers created from this image will automatically use the license.
 If the license file is left empty, Code Dx will use an evaluation license.